Safe and Stylized Trajectory Planning for Autonomous Driving via Diffusion Model: EXPERIMENT

 \subsubsection{Module Ablation}

-Three ablated variants were evaluated on the NuPlan dataset to isolate the contributions of each module: \textbf{Variant 1 (Fixed Attention Weights)}: Removes the dynamic attention mechanism; all surrounding vehicles receive equal fixed attention weights. \textbf{Variant 2 (Fixed Guidance Weights)}: Disables dynamic guidance; collision and speed weights are fixed at 0.6 and 0.4, respectively. \textbf{Variant 3 (Full Ablation)}: Removes both dynamic attention and dynamic guidance mechanisms.
+To quantify the contribution of the full framework, we further evaluate three ablated variants on NuPlan: \textbf{Variant 1 (Fixed Attention)}, which removes the adaptive distance-sensitive attention mechanism; \textbf{Variant 2 (Fixed Guidance)}, which fixes the collision and speed weights to 0.6 and 0.4; and \textbf{Variant 3 (Full Ablation)}, which removes both dynamic attention and dynamic guidance.

-As shown in Table \ref{tab:ablation_results}, the full SDD Planner achieves the highest score, while all ablated variants show significant performance drops.As shown in Fig.~\ref{fig:ego_acceleration}, we selected a typical scenario from the NuPlan dataset for observation.
-The ego vehicle acceleration of the model proposed in this paper is similar to that of the expert's behavior, and the introduction of the dynamic mechanism makes the acceleration change of the model more gradual.
-Variant 3 exhibits severe acceleration fluctuations, reducing comfort, highlighting the necessity of both dynamic attention and guidance mechanisms for safe and smooth trajectory planning.
+As shown in Table~\ref{tab:ablation_results}, the full SDD Planner achieves the best overall performance, while all ablated variants show substantial degradation.
+As further illustrated in Fig.~\ref{fig:ego_acceleration}, the acceleration profile of our full model is closer to expert behavior and changes more smoothly than the ablated variants.
+In particular, Variant 3 exhibits severe acceleration fluctuations, indicating that both dynamic attention and dynamic guidance are important for safe, smooth, and controllable trajectory generation.